2018 440 Hot Shot Rules

 – 6 inch metal support to extend out behind nosepiece or to hold grill in place allowed

-– No push bars to extend beyond nose piece.
+– No push bars to extend outside of bumpers or beyond nose piece.

 – RACING (not motorcycle) helmet, SA 2005 or newer is required.